xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_int.md

 was redundant with R3719.
 R3776 was removed and then added back between domain and reference.
-This association is used to collect references against a domain for project renderings.  `type.name` is a key but for private types only valid within the scope of a single domain.
+This association is used to collect references against a domain for project renderings.  `type.name` is a key but only for types within the scope of a single domain.

 ### 7. Unit Test